RECamp88/SpringTasks/README.md

 Create a REST API endpoint to create a new product.

 ### Use Case:
-* Accept product details in the request payload, create a new product in the database, and return the created product as a JSON response.
+* Create a REST API endpoint that allows users to create a new product.
+The API should accept product details in the request payload, save the product to the database, and return the created product as a JSON response

+### Classes and Responsibilities:

+Controller:
-This task allows you to create a new product.
-The ProductController exposes a POST endpoint at /products where the product details are provided in the request body as JSON.
-The createProduct method in the ProductService saves the product using the ProductRepository and returns the created product as a JSON response with a status code of 201 (Created).
+The ProductController class is responsible for handling incoming HTTP requests and directing them to the appropriate methods.
+It exposes a POST endpoint at /products to create a new product.
+The product details are provided in the request body as JSON.

+Service:
+The ProductService class contains the business logic for creating a new product.
+It interacts with the ProductRepository to save the product in the database.
+The service layer abstracts the business operations from the controller.

+Repository:
+The ProductRepository interface defines the contract for interacting with the database.
+It provides methods for persisting and retrieving product entities.
+In this case, it is responsible for saving the newly created product.

+Entity:
+The Product entity class represents the product's attributes and structure.
+It typically includes properties such as id, name, price, and description.
+These attributes define the data that will be stored in the database.
 Entity Details:

         private Long id;